 |C0025||2016 Ukraine Electric Power Attack|

 The Mimikatz credential dumper has been extended to include Skeleton Key domain controller authentication bypass functionality.
 The

-Collect events that correlate with changes to account objects on systems and the domain, such as event ID 4738.
+Monitor events for changes to account objects and/or permissions on systems and the domain, such as event IDs 4738, 4728 and 4670.
 Monitor for modification of accounts in correlation with other suspicious activity.
 Changes may occur at unusual times or from unusual systems.
 Especially flag events where the subject and target accounts differ or that include additional flags such as changing a password without knowledge of the old password.